kunhwiko/concepts/languages/devops/kubernetes.md

 ---
 ##### Control Plane Components
 ```
-1) some container such as Docker
-2) etcd:
+1) etcd:
      - distributed key-value store to back cluster data (e.g. configuration, state, metadata)
      - a means to restore K8s cluster by recording past snapshots of the cluster
-3) kube-apiserver:
+2) kube-apiserver:
      - means for Control Plane and Nodes to communicate with one another
      - a front end component that opens access to a K8s cluster (e.g. access via CLI)
-4) kube-scheduler: assigns Pods to Nodes
+3) kube-scheduler: assigns Pods to Nodes
-5) kube-controller-manager
+4) kube-controller-manager
-6) coreDNS: functions as DNS server in cluster
+5) coreDNS: functions as DNS server in cluster
 ```

 ##### Controller Manager
 ```
-1) control loop that oversees the cluster through the apiserver and moves current state to desired state
+Controller Manager: control loop that oversees the cluster through the apiserver and moves current state to desired state

 Types
     1) Deployments: